Header Image

 • It works at first, but after a few days it changes.
 I become less energetic and my mood deteriorates.

-• It’s not good for me in the long term and doesn’t go well with the medication.
+• It doesn’t do me any good in the long term and it doesn’t go well with the medication.
 The effect gets worse and I end up feeling worse

 • A steamer:

-• After taking , vaping causes me tiredness and headaches
+• After taking MPH, vaping causes me fatigue and headaches

 9. Alcohol